roiguri/My-Cook-Book/docs/project-tracking.md

 - Low: Recipes suggestion for recipe page

 ### Sign Up
-- Enhance form validation and error handling
+- Enhance form validation and error handling (noticefitting the modal size)
 - Check email verification
 - Improve the UI/UX of the authentication forms and modal
 - Implement protected routes for authenticated users
 - Integrate authentication with your recipe functionality (e.g., saving favorite recipes, submitting new recipes)
 - Add loading indicators during authentication processes
 - Fix Google Sign In
-- User icon:
-  - fix hover
 - Only present popup menu for new users.

 ### 🔌 API integrations